 Examples from our customers

 We couldn’t wrap up this post without a couple of great animated emails from folks like you.
-Click through on the images to see them animate:

 We’re really looking forward to seeing animated GIFs take off, both on the web and in email.
 So now, we’d like to hear from you – do you feature animated GIFs in your campaigns?
 Have any favorite examples?
 Share them with us in the comments below.